Kadowns/OpenEngine2D/README.md

 - Create a .gitignore(touch .gitignore) and ignore all everything except for the src and bin folders.
 - Execute (git add .) and (git commit -m"-New repo clone").
 - Add this repository as the remote (git remote add origin https://github.com/osboludos/OpenEngineWorks.git).
-- Finally (git fetch) and (git pull origin master --allow-unrelated-histories --strategy-option-theirs).
+- Finally (git fetch) and (git pull origin master --allow-unrelated-histories --strategy-option theirs).

 --Be sure to always commit only src code and data files!